 The deadband value is used differently depending on whether the Tag is configured as a Discrete Tag or as an Analog Tag.
 Its use with discrete values is straight forward, registered a change any time the value moves +/- the specified amount from the last stored value.
 With Analog Tags, however, the deadband value is used more as a compression threshold, in an algorithm similar to that employed in other Historian packages.
 It is a modified version of the 'Sliding Window' algorithm.
 Its behavior may not be immediately clear, so the following images show the process in action, comparing a raw value trend to a "compressed" trend.

 The Deadband Style property sets the: Auto, Analog, or Discrete.

-When set to Auto, this setting will automatically pick from Analog or Discrete, based on the datatype of the Tag.
+- The setting will automatically pick either Analog or Discrete, based on the data type of the Tag.

 In this image, an analog value has been stored.
 The graph has been zoomed in to show detail; the value changes often and ranges over time +/- 10 points from around 1490.0.
 The compressed value was stored using a deadband value of 1.0, which is only about .06% of the raw value, or about 5% of the effective range.
 The raw value was stored using the Analog Tag mode, but with a deadband of 0.0.
 While not exactly pertinent to the explanation of the algorithm, it is worth noting that the data size of the compressed value, in this instance, was 54% less than that of the raw value.